Hemmlis/hemmlis.se/content/steps/exchange.en.md

 +++
 date = "2017-08-04T11:29:41+02:00"
+hidden = false
 image = "/img/hemmlis-mobler-02.gif"
-summary = "When you want to change your style, we'll swing by and exchange your collection." title = "The circle is complete" weight = 5
+summary = "Your enjoy your furniture during your stay." title = "The circle is complete" weight = 5